openfisca/openfisca-doc/jupyter-notebook.md

 # Work with Jupyter Notebook

-Jupyter notebook is a useful way to develop with OpenFisca without using any source code editor or
+Jupyter Notebook is a useful way to develop with OpenFisca without using any source code editor or
 <abbr title="Integrated development environment">IDE</abbr>.

 A notebook is basically a web interface running in your browser, in which you write code and it displays results.

-You can work with the public notebook server of OpenFisca or install Jupyter notebook on your machine.
+You can work with the public notebook server of OpenFisca or install Jupyter Notebook on your machine.

-## Use OpenFisca public Jupyter notebook
+## Use OpenFisca public Jupyter Notebook

 TODO (available soon...)

-## Install Jupyter notebook
+## Install Jupyter Notebook

 As root: